 UNX UNX is the code for one atom or ion, by itself, when author does not know the identity of that atom or ion.
 NOTE: The ligand name is UNX, but the atom name is UNK.
 The atom type is "X".

-UNL UNL is the code for unknown ligand.
-This is for where author has added atoms to the coordinates to satisfy the electron density but the true ligand identity is not known. .
+UNL UNL is the code for unknown ligands.
+This is for where author has added atoms to the coordinates to satisfy the electron density, but true ligand identity is not known.
 For example, see PDB entry 3MHO.

-UNK UNK is the code for unknown amino acid only.
+UNK UNK is the code for unknown amino acids only.
 For example, a poly-ALA or poly-GLY chain would be processed as poly-UNK, if the author does not know how the coordinates align with the sequence and the residue numbering is arbitrary.
 The sequence would be poly UNK and the residues in coordinates would be listed as UNK.
-The sequence, if it is known, may be listed in the REMARK 999 and its mmCIF tokens.
-(If the authors do know the alignment of sequence and coordinates, the poly-ALA or poly-GLY residues should be changed to match the sequence).
-The atom names of UNK are N,CA,CB,CG,O,C, and the atom types are N,C,C,C,O,C. We are aware of issue regarding where atom passed CG but amino acid identity is not known, and the issues for the break in electron densi between UNK residues.
+The sequence, if known, may be listed in the sequence details section.
+If the authors do know the alignment of sequence and coordinates, the poly-ALA or poly-GLY residues should be changed to match the sequence.
+The atom names of UNK are N,CA,CB,CG,O,C, and the atom types are N,C,C,C,O,C.

 Conflicts between the author's identification of a ligand and the software and/or annotator identification of a ligand are brought to the attention of the author.
 In case of disagreement between the depositor and the wwPDB staff, the ligand name will be based on what is derived from the coordinates by specialized chemical naming software.
-If the stereochemistry cannot be determined by a program, the author's description of the stereochemistry will be used.
-For ambigious stereochemistry or bond length, A REMARK 600 and a flag will be added to the mmCIF file.
+If stereochemistry cannot be determined by a program, the author's description of stereochemistry will be used.
+For ambiguous stereochemistry or bond length, _pdbx_entry_details.nonpolymer_details (REMARK 600) and a flag might be added to the mmCIF file.